-The NDHP will plan to purchase through a formal request for proposal (RFP), 2 portable inspection ramp units as stated in the supply section of the budget.
-2 small trailers to transport the ramps to inspection locations are needed.
-Estimated costs for a 5'x8' or a 6'x10' trailer range from \$2500 to \$4500.
+\\The NDHP will plan to purchase through formal state procurement processes, 2 small trailers to transport 1 set of inspections ramps in each trailer to inspection locations.
+In FY 2018 the NDHP purchased two 6' x10' trailers costing \$4,361 each.
+The NDHP will budget \$4,500 for each trailer.
 We would need to allow for additional costs for any accessories to properly secure the ramps inside of the trailer.
-The NDHP will budget \$2000 for securment equipment of the ramp units and any other unforeseen cost associated with safely transporting and securing the ramps.
+The NDHP will budget \$2000 for securement equipment of the ramp units and any other unforeseen cost associated with safely transporting and securing the ramps.
+2 x \$6,500 = \$13,000